-Meditation might be simple, but it’s not as hell near easy especially if your normal mental state is chaotic.
+Meditation might be simple, but it’s not as hell near easy especially if your normal mental state is chaotic and this is very new to you.
 If you want to experience the benefits of meditation, but you feel like it’s too hard to incorporate it in your life, here are some of the ways to make it as a normal part of your daily life:

 Set an intention to meditate everyday for an entire month.

 If you really wanna normalize meditation, make it a top priority in the first few months, just like you’d do in any goals.
 Start by setting a time and place where you plan to do this sacred activity for 30 consecutive days, so it would be easy for you to commit to making it a routine.

 Expect that the first months will be excruciatingly painful, so be kind to yourself.

 At first, you will experience a huge energy of resistance from meditating.